Why do These Match? Explaining the Behavior of Image Similarity Models: Experiments

 \section{Experiments}

 \textbf{Datasets.} We evaluate our approach using two datasets from different domains to demonstrate its ability to generalize.
 The Polyvore Outfits dataset~\cite{VasilevaECCV18FasionCompatibility} consists of 365,054 fashion product images annotated with 205 attributes and composed into 53,306/10,000/5,000 train/test/validation outfits.
-The Animals with Attributes 2 (AwA) dataset~\cite{awa2dataset} consists of 37,322 natural images of 50 animal classes annotated with 85 attributes, and is split into 40 animal classes for training, and 10 used at test time.
-To evaluate our explanations we randomly sample 10,000 ground-truth (query, reference) pairs of similar images for each dataset from the test set.
+Animals with Attributes 2 (AwA)~\cite{awa2dataset} consists of 37,322 natural images of 50 animal classes annotated with 85 attributes, and is split into 40 animal classes for training, and 10 used at test time.
+To evaluate our explanations, we randomly sample 20,000 (query, reference) pairs of images for each dataset from the test set, where 50\% of the pairs are annotated as similar images.

-\textbf{Image Similarity Models.} For the Polyvore Outfits dataset we use the type-aware embedding model released by Vasileva~\etal~\cite{VasilevaECCV18FasionCompatibility}.
+\textbf{Image Similarity Models.} For Polyvore Outfits we use the type-aware embedding model released by Vasileva~\etal~\cite{VasilevaECCV18FasionCompatibility}.
 This model captures item compatibility (\ie how well two pieces of clothing go together) using a set of learned projections on top of a general embedding, each of which compares a specific pair of item types (\ie a different projection is used when comparing a top-bottom pair than when comparing a top-shoe pair).
 For AwA we train a feature representation using a 18-layer ResNet~\cite{He_2016_CVPR} with a triplet loss function that encourages animals of the same type to embed nearby each other.
 For each dataset/model, cosine similarity is used to compare an image pair's feature representations.